google/WebFundamentals/src/content/en/updates/2019/02/rendering-on-the-web.md

 templating on the client, since it’s handled before the browser gets a response._

-Server rendering generally produces a fast [First Paint] (FP) and [First Contentful Paint] (FCP).
-Running page logic and rendering on the server makes it possible to avoid sending lots of JavaScript to the client, which helps achieve a fast [Time to Interactive] (TTI).
+Server rendering generally produces a fast [First Paint] and [First Contentful Paint].
+Running page logic and rendering on the server makes it possible to avoid sending lots of JavaScript to the client, which helps achieve a fast [Time to Interactive].
 This makes sense, since with server rendering you’re really just sending text and links to the user’s browser.
 This approach can work well for a large spectrum of device and network conditions, and opens up interesting browser optimizations like streaming document parsing.